lowquark/zinc/README.md

 and automatic serialization very easily.
 The implementation of built-in data structures is simplified too.
 Who knows?
 It just might be useable.

-### Write-access restrictions
+### Write-access restriction

-For a given struct type, only the code within certain modules has the ability to modify structs of that type.
-Modules which contain those functions are said to have *access* to that type.
+This is an original concept that I am the most interested in building, and I can't say I've seen it in the wild before.
+It's a very minimal form of procedural-style encapsulation, with a few architectural side-effects that I think are worth exploring.

+Each struct declares which modules (essentially namespaces) are allowed to modify it.
+In other words, the struct specifies which modules have *access*.
+Anyone who doesn't have access sees the struct's fields with an implicit const qualifier.
+It's what a `friend namespace` would be, if ever there was such a thing.
 The simplest way to describe it is with a code demonstration:

     struct MyStruct {
       int a;